Sam Walker

 Research

 I study how the social structures and identities of past people were constituted through placemaking activities of different durations, scales, and intensities.
-I specialize in remotely piloted aircraft (RPA) technologies, geospatial analyses, and community-based participatory research (CBPR), which I apply to research questions derived from social theories of temporality, historicity, materiality, agency, and performativity.
+I specialize in remotely piloted aircraft (RPA) technologies, geospatial analyses, and community-based participatory research (CBPR), which I apply to research questions derived from social theories of temporality, historicity, materiality, and performativity.
 More broadly, my work explores the inseparability of social and scientific information, and how relational knowledge frameworks — especially those informed by collaborative research with local communities — can permit more inclusive and historically contingent narratives of past landscapes.
 Much of this work takes places in Inuit Nunangat (the Inuit homeland of the North American Arctic), but I am also involved in research projects in Ontario, and have previously conducted research in Jordan, Greece, and Vietnam.

 Alongside my research, I run the Archaeology as Applied Learning Educational Program.
-Critical to the decolonization of anthropology is the improved representation of scholars from diverse backgrounds, both in cultural heritage work and higher education environments.
+Critical to decolonizing anthropology is the improved representation of scholars from diverse backgrounds, both in cultural heritage work and higher education environments.
 However, systemic barriers in education and mentorship impact students in remote communities from an early age.
 I provide inquiry driven, hands-on programming for youth in the communities that I conduct my research.
 Planned programming for 2025 includes a two-week archaeology camp to be run in the communities of Igloolik and Sanirajak at three skill levels (grades 3-4, 5-6, and 7-8).